nathalieroemer/nathalieromer/content/authors/admin/_index.md

 ---

 <div style="font-size: calc(1em * 1.2) !important">
-Hi, I'm a Post-Doctoral Researcher and Lab Manager at WU Vienna University of Economics and Business.
-I use empirical methods to study distortions in the generation and evaluation of innovative ideas, focusing on diversity and gender bias.
+Hi, I'm a post-doctoral researcher and lab manager at the Competence Center for Experimental Research at WU Vienna University of Economics and Business.
+I use empirical methods to study distortions in the generation and evaluation of innovative ideas, focusing on teams, diversity and gender bias.
 I employ <a href="/wit/">innovative experimental designs</a> in large-scale experiments. <a href="/paper/">My research</a> offers guidance for organizations and policy makers on designing incentives and decision-making processes to foster innovation.</div>

 <br>